binshi/models/choosing-hardware.md

 Finally, we will introduce the[Intel DevCloud](https://devcloud.intel.com/edge/)for the edge, where you can test your application on a large range of hardware, including various CPUs, GPUs, VPUs, and a FPGA.
 Using the DevCloud will allow you to determine which hardware types best fit your needs and budget.

+Choosing the best hardware for our edge computing system

+* * Development system
+  * Deployment system
+* Product development flow
+* Choosing an AI Model
+* Basic Terminology
+  * CPUs
+  * AI Accelerators
+* Intel DevCloud for the Edge